jank-lang/jank/DESIGN.md

 1. Everything under the `native` ns will be jank-provided mechanisms for working with interop
-2. Rather than just putting `o` in the string, we use interpolation; this will help reduce typos, ensure captures are properly closed over, and help with tooling, so LSP can identity that as a usage of `o`
+2. Rather than just putting `o` in the string, we use interpolation; this will help reduce typos, magically do munging, ensure captures are properly closed over, and help with tooling, so LSP can identity that as a usage of `o`

 This alone will allow me to implement a great deal of `clojure.core` functions.
 It doesn't solve all interop questions, but I'll get to them.